ds-kiel/MCUCoder/README.md

 [Video source](https://github.com/facebookresearch/dinov2)

 ## Demo
 This video showcases the progressive output of MCUCoder.
 As demonstrated, utilizing more latent channels improves the quality of the decoded video.
+The numbers show the count of used latent channels for decoding (out of 12 channels).

 https://github.com/user-attachments/assets/14ad12c9-9779-4d64-8ee8-f2cffe308006